e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Set the menu button icon with a icon or image from the icon library.

+### Render mode

+Set the render mode of the trigger element: button or link.
+The link render mode does not support click interaction combined with an on click event.

 ### Button style

 Set the button style of the menu button with a choice from the familiar set of styles.